fbpx

 Two Allowances For Initial or Service Area Expansion Applications

-Building a compliant network one year ahead of the contract year is no small feat.
-Recognizing the time and effort required, CMS offers two allowances to help MAOs meet network adequacy requirements.
-Let’s explore these tools further.
+Building a compliant network a year ahead of the contract year is no small feat.
+Recognizing the time and effort required, CMS offers two allowances to help MA organizations meet network adequacy requirements.

 Application Allowance 1: 10% Application Credit

 It’s important to note that the Application Credit only applies during the application process.
 Once the contract is live, the credit will no longer apply.
-The MAO must meet full network adequacy requirements for the entire service area, beginning January 1 of the contract year.
+The MA organization must meet full network adequacy requirements for the entire service area, beginning January 1 of the contract year.

 Key Takeaways: Using the Application Credit